oskar2517/vfd-tube-calculator/README.md

 When driving multiple tubes simultaneously, it is generally recommended to use multiplexing to reduce the number of data pins required to display a number.
 Normally, the seven segment pins of each tube would need to be connected individually to the data source (in this case, a microcontroller).
 With multiplexing, however, the same segment pin on every tube is connected in parallel with the corresponding pin on every other tube.
 For example, all the `a` pins would be connected together.
 This way, only seven data lines need to be connected to the microcontroller.

 To prevent all tubes from displaying the same digit, the grid pin of each tube must be connected to the microcontroller.
 The microcontroller can then scan through the tubes by setting only one `grid` pin to 25 volts at a time and writing the digit it should display to the data lines.
-When driven at a sufficiently high frequency it will appear as if all tubes are on all the time to the human eye.
+When driven at a sufficiently high frequency it will appear as if all tubes are on simultaneously to the human eye.

 <img src="assets/multiplex_logic.png" width="500px">

 ## Designing the and Building the Keyboard

 I started by designing the calculator's keypad for which I wanted to use regular key caps and Cherry MX switches.
-After a bit of research, I found [this tutorial](https://www.instructables.com/Arduino-Mechanical-Keypad-1/) on building a keypad using r Arduino.
+After a bit of research, I found [this tutorial](https://www.instructables.com/Arduino-Mechanical-Keypad-1/) on building a keypad using an Arduino.
 I followed the instructions and designed a backplate which I had 3D printed.

 <img src="assets/keypad_model.png" width="500px">

 I ordered Cherry MX Brown switches from Amazon and a set of key caps from AliExpress.
-Since there is no key which only contains r equals sign on a regular US keyboard, I had to substitute it with a one that had a cute little rocket on it.
+Since there is no key which only contains an equals sign on a regular US keyboard, I had to substitute it with a one that had a cute little rocket on it.
 I could have had custom key caps printed but I did not think it would be worth it.

 <img src="assets/keypad_keys.jpg" width="500px">